cysnhr/discontinued-100-days-of-code/log.md

 **Link to work:** [tkinter notes](./notes/tkinter.md)

 2/13 sorry I need to take a short break to get school stuff in order.
 School started today and I don't know why there are so many things to tend to. be back in a week at most.
+2/22 Due to more unexpected issues in school, I must prioritize and halt the challenge.
+I will continue it, however, in the future.
+A few more weeks later, maybe?
+Does this count as failure, should I start a new project, a new round?